cosmicrafts/cosmicrafts.com/src/assets/markdown/en/executive-summary.md

 2. **Economic Rewards**:
    - Staking Spiral tokens unlocks maturity-based rewards.
    - Revenue streams, such as NFT sales and marketplace fees, flow back to the DAO treasury, aligning incentives with long-term growth.
-   - A deflationary model ensures the Spiral token appreciates in value over time.
+   - A deflationary model designed for the Spiral token to appreciate in value over time.
 3. **Legacy Building**:
    - Becoming a stakeholder in Cosmicrafts is akin to owning a luxury asset that not only appreciates in value but also pays dividends.